China is working on a new aircraft carrier fighter jet to replace J-15s

 Lieutenant General Zhang Honghe, deputy head of the PLA Air Force, also told the South China Morning Post that a “new carrier-based fighter to replace the J-15” was being developed.

 Meanwhile, a new aircraft carrier is being built by the Jiangnan Shipyard in Shanghai.
-The Type 002 will use an electromagnetic aircraft launch system that would mean less wear and tear on the aircraft and will allow more planes to be launched in a shorter time than the ski-jump systems used on the Liaoning and China’s first home-grown carrier, the Type 001A, which is at the sea trial stage.
+The Type 002 will use an electromagnetic launch system that would mean less wear and tear on the aircraft and allow more planes to be launched in a shorter time than the ski-jump systems used on the Liaoning and China’s first home-grown carrier, the Type 001A, which is at the sea trial stage.

 Three catapult launchers spotted in image of China’s new aircraft carrier

-The need to develop a new fighter jet has become more pressing following a series of “unpardonable mechanical failures” that have killed one top PLA pilot and injured another.
+The need to develop a new fighter jet has become more pressing after a series of “unpardonable mechanical failures” that have killed one top PLA pilot and injured another.

 Two sources close to the military told the Post there had been at least four crashes involving the J-15, although only two of them have been reported by state media.